 - Host a live webinar so students can ask you questions on the fly.

-For instance, if you’re creating a course on American History, text and Podcasting might offer the best solution.
-It’s a research-intensive topic that typically doesn’t lend itself well to other mediums.
+For instance, if you’re creating a course on American history, text and podcasting might offer the best solution since it’s a research-intensive topic.

 However, if your course teaches students how to complete a craft or skill, videos and images might serve you better.
 Text descriptions are easily misinterpreted, and your students will want to see you perform each step up to completion.

 You can also create interactive media if you want to engage your students more.
-Quizzes, polls, surveys, and even infographics can help display and collection information.
+Quizzes, polls and surveys, and even infographics can help display and collect information or test your student’s retention of the material.
 It all depends on how—and for whom—you want to create your online course.

 Now it’s time to put the pen to paper, so to speak.
 You’re creating the actual content that your students will consume when they buy your course.
 So now it’s a question of how to create your own online course lessons that are engaging, effective, and worth your students' time.